ito-org/documentation/content/api-backend/main.md

 # API

-The ito API has intentionally been kept extremely lean, there is only one endpoint: `https://tcn.ito-app.org/tcnreport`
+The ito API has intentionally been kept lean, so there is just one endpoint: [`https://tcn.ito-app.org/tcnreport`](https://tcn.ito-app.org/tcnreport)

+This way our code stays easy to understand and to audit.

-> Initialization
+> Initialization of a basic client

 ```go
 package main